 North Korea Mission

 John Shea describes his time working at the message center in North Korea, way above the 38th Parallel.
-He does not give many details about his mission, saying "I can't say" and "it could be" when asked if it was dangerous.
-He did reveal that unlike most privates, he carried a rifle and a handgun.
+He shares few details about his mission, saying "I can't say" and "it could be" when asked if it was dangerous.
+He reveals that unlike most privates, he carried a rifle and a handgun.

 Fears for the Future

-While he doesn't wish it, John Shea says he "feels sorry" for the South Korean people because he believes North Korea will again try to take it over.
+John Shea, while he does not wish it, says he "feels sorry" for the South Korean people because he believes North Korea will again try to take it over.

-"I remember the rain" John Shea says.
-It would be raining when he went to bed, and still raining in the morning.
-He remembers freezing cold weather, trucks not starting.
+John Shea recalls the rain while serving in Korea.
+He details how it would be raining when he went to bed and still raining in the morning.
+He remembers freezing cold weather and trucks not starting.

 [Beginning of Recorded Material]